bigwiv/Biopython-cn/chr18.rst

    alphabet, you should supply the values for *Q*\ :sub:`*i*`.

-Well, now that we have an idea what information content is being calculated in Biopython, let°Øs look at how to get it for a particular region of the alignment.
+Well, now that we have an idea what information content is being calculated in Biopython, let‚Äôs look at how to get it for a particular region of the alignment.

-First, we need to use our alignment to get an alignment summary object, which we°Øll assume is called ``summary_align`` (see section?\ `18.3.1 <#sec:summary_info>`__) for instructions on how to get this.
-Once we°Øve got this object, calculating the information content for a region is as easy as:
+First, we need to use our alignment to get an alignment summary object, which we‚Äôll assume is called ``summary_align`` (see section \ `18.3.1 <#sec:summary_info>`__) for instructions on how to get this.
+Once we‚Äôve got this object, calculating the information content for a region is as easy as:

 .. code:: verbatim